jgaffuri/OriMap/docs/mapant/mapant.lu.md

 That's a lot but not unrealistic.

 To improve this:
+- try 64 bits version.
+Maybe it runs faster.
-- select settings that may speedup the 40' duration
+- select settings that may speedup the 40' duration.
-- use more processors, faster
+- use more processors, faster.
+AWS ?
 - reduce area - maybe with a focus on most interesting zones (mullertall, red rocks, forests, etc.)